grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 |> yield(name: "mean")
 ```

-Reduce Query A to a single value:
+Let's now use the same steps to reduce each query to the last (most recent) value.Reducing Query A to a single value might look like this:

 ![image here](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-05.png)

-Reduce Query B to a single value:
+And here we are reducing query B:

 ![image here](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-06.png)

-Create a math expression to be alerted on:
+Now, in section `C` we need to create a math expression to be alerted on.
+In this case we will use the AND `&&` operator to specify that two conditions must be met: the value of `C` (the reduced value from query `A`) must be greater than 88.0 while the value of `D` (the reduced value from query `B`) must be greater than 1.21.
+We write this as `$C > 88.0 && $D > 1.21`

 ![image here](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-07.png)

-Preview of alerts:
+And here is a preview of our alerts:

 ![image here](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-08.png)